-For example, the work packets in the design module, once get completed, it is now ready to be passed to the development section.
+For example, once the work packets in the design module are completed, it is now ready to be passed to the development section.
 This approach helps the teams to create better project strategies and enables clear visualization and a picture of the ongoing project.

 Following are some of the benefits given.